 ____________________________________________

 So much happened so fast, impacting so many people, with so many cultural and economic influences, and with so many resulting aftereffects.
-I now realize that what brought its members together was pure imagination, economic and market foresight, gumption, calculated risk-taking, good luck, and serendipity.
-It’s my hope that everyone appreciates the hard work by all those who chose to contribute to the internet for the collective benefit of us all; as it was an incredibly difficult, expensive, and unsecured endeavor with extraordinarily challenging goals.
+It’s my hope that everyone appreciates the hard work by all of the amazing people who chose to contribute to the internet-centric telecommunications for the collective benefit of us all; as it was an incredibly difficult, expensive, and unsecured endeavor with extraordinarily challenging goals.

 “One of these days, this internet thing is really going to catch on.”